KieranMalandain/heston-pinn-project/README.md

 ## Project Goal

-We aim to build fast, differentiable surrogates for European option prices under Heston stochastic- volatility models using PINNs.
+We aim to build fast, differentiable surrogates for European option prices under Heston stochastic-volatility models using PINNs.
 The goal is to train a model that is able to accurately and instantaneously price options, compute Greeks via AutoDiff, and efficiently calibrate to real time market data.

 ## Key Reference Paper